MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 #### Realtime web services

 The standard web services published with R Server offers fast execution and scoring of arbitrary R code and R models by default.
 Starting in R Server 9.1, you can also publish models as `Realtime` web services on Windows platforms.
 These `Realtime` web services offer lower latency and better load so you can get results faster and score more models in parallel.
-The improved performance boost you experience when consuming on of these `Realtime` web services is due to the fact that there is:
+The improved performance boost you experience when consuming one of these `Realtime` web services is due to the fact that there is:
    + No need to create an R session when consuming these supported model types; therefore, no additional resources or time is spent spinning up an R session for each call.

    + No need to reload a model for subsequent calls once it's loaded into memory